 - Status of Title(s) for all land subject to the application.
 The Status of Title(s) cannot be more than 30 days old.
 The Status of Title(s) can by acquired from your lawyer, the Winnipeg Land Titles Office (Teranet Manitoba), or by purchasing them directly from the SIPD office.

-NOTE: Agricultural Buildings and Structures that are over 600 square meters are subject to obtaining a permit from both the Office of the Fire Commissioner and the SIPD.
+NOTE: Agricultural Buildings and Structures that are over 600 square meters are subject to obtaining a Part 3 Building Permit.

 If the proposed development is located adjacent to a Provincial Road or Highway, an additional permit may be required from the Province (Manitoba Infrastructure) when applying for a permit from the SIPD.